coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 Sometimes a character tries to do something to which no specific skill really applies.
 In these cases, you make an ability check.
 An ability check is a roll of 1d20 plus the appropriate ability modifier.
-Essentially, you're making an untrained skill check.
+Essentially, you’re making an untrained skill check.

-In some cases, an action is a straight test of one's ability with no luck involved.
-Just as you wouldn't make a height check to see who is taller, you don't make a Strength check to see who is stronger.
+In some cases, an action is a straight test of one’s ability with no luck involved.
+Just as you wouldn’t make a height check to see who is taller, you don’t make a Strength check to see who is stronger.

 ## Skill Descriptions